JuanD-Pimiento/Markdown-Hello-World/README.md

 # Markdown-Hello-World
-This repo is (and this Readme itself) is test of Markdown, as I learn the basics of it.
+This repo, and this Readme itself, are a test of Markdown, as I learn the basics of it.